-After John and Alice Meyer read about Eames and Walsh’s church in Helena, Arkansas, the couple commissioned the architecture team to design this expansive, 7,000-square-foot house in Huntleigh, Missouri.
+After John and Alice Meyer read about Charles Eames and Robert Walsh’s church in Helena, Arkansas, the couple commissioned the architecture team to design this expansive, 7,000-square-foot house in Huntleigh, Missouri.

 According to An Eames Primer, “The finished house is full of treasures.
 In it, Charles seems to have been exploring curves: a circular library/study opens off a landing on the main stairwell, while a set of nested curves related the back terrace and its view of the gardens to the echoing form of the dining room.

 “Other kinds of treasures mean even more to those who know the work that would follow: the deliberately exposed steel beams in the basement foreshadow the Eames House, and the curve of the custom-made aluminum railing presages the later furniture.
 Funny little narrative bricks built into the house itself have something in common with the exterior photographic panel of the Eames House.
 Ceiling sconces are lined with Japanese rice paper for a subtle lighting effect.”

 Learn more about this project by taking a tour with Alice Meyer Gerdine, in this short video by Eames Office director Eames Demetrios.